Concerns and complaints

 This team is responsible for the day to day working of the Glasgow Buddhist Centre on behalf of the charity.
 We will always seek to understand what you are saying to us and respond appropriately.

 If you do not find the response you receive satisfactory you may request the matter is raised as a complaint before the trustees of the charity that over-sees the governance of Glasgow Buddhist Centre.
-This should be done in writing to Kuladharini as the chair of the charity’s council of trustees.
+This should be done in writing to the Council.
 A complaint raised in this way will always be acknowledged and you will receive a response in writing.

 If you are concerned about the behaviour of any event or class team member or indeed any Glasgow Buddhist Centre team member then please contact our protection officers directly.